-We also recommend that you create a payola/plugola file that contains the following documents: (a) copies of Sections 317 and 507 of the Communications Act of 1934, as amended; (b) a copy of Section 73.1212 of the Commission's regulations; (c) a copy of the FCC Public Notice released September 3, 1975, which outlines 36 interpretations of these provisions; (d) a copy of the FCC Public Notice released May 18, 1988; (e) a "Statement of Station Policy"; and (f) payola/plugola affidavits.
+In addition to the assistance of communications counsel, broadcasters will find it useful to have several relevant documents in hand for both training and compliance activities relating to payola/plugola.
+Attached to this Advisory are copies of: (a) Sections 317 and 507 of the Communications Act of 1934, as amended; (b) Section 73.1212 of the FCC's regulations; (c) the FCC Public Notice released September 3, 1975, outlining 36 interpretations of its sponsorship identification requirements; and (d) the FCC Public Notice released May 18, 1988 regarding payola and undisclosed promotions.